 TSB Final Report Summaries

 The following summaries are extracted from final reports issued by the Transportation Safety Board of Canada (TSB).
 They have been de-identified and include the TSB’s synopsis and selected findings.
 Some excerpts from the analysis section may be included, where needed, to better understand the findings.
-Unless otherwise specified, all photos and illustrations were provided by the TSB.
 For the benefit of our readers, all the occurrence titles below are now hyperlinked to the full TSB report on the TSB Web site. —Ed.

 Findings as to causes and contributing factors